omarreis/FiremonkeySensorFusion/README.md

 * Also in the same repository: sample *AirlinerAttitude* features an 3d airplane model, for the aviation inclined.
 .

+## Apps that use FiremonkeySensorFusion
+For iOS and Android.
+Search for:

+* "CamSextant" - Phone sextant with celestial calculator.
+Simplest celestial navigation solution.
+* "PlanetFun" - 4D Solar System model.
+Can be attached to the phone sensors.
+* "OPYC" - Sailing game.
+Steer the boat with the phone.

 ## SensorFusionDemo screenshot.

 ![Screenshot](SensorFusionShot.png)